grantek/minisynth32/README.md

 However, if you're stuck or have a question, feel free to open an issue on GitHub, and the worst you'll get is sympathy.

+## News

+The model pictured has 2 large, easy to print buttons.
+Current work in the "10but" branch is a front face and new PCB that has 10 smaller clickable buttons in the same physical layout as the MT-32, for a more authentic look.

+Only two of the buttons are functional with mt32-pi (a new PCB will be required if a 10-button interface for mt32-pi is developed), the remaining buttons have tactile switches behind them that aren't wired to anything.

+I haven't completely assembled one of these due to shipping delays getting a batch of prototype PCBs, and the 3D models are still undergoing development - the 10but branch should be considered experimental and the pieces may not all fit together at any one commit.

 ## Assembly Notes

 Check the [project wiki](https://github.com/grantek/minisynth32/wiki) for the build guide with pictures, a text-only copy is included below:

 ### MT32-pi configuration